This week you won't be hearing a story about someone from the Bible. Instead we're going to tell a story about you and God.

 Do you think there is a place you could go where God wouldn't be able to find you?

-The way David describes it, I think of superhero's.
+The way David describes it, I think of superheroes.
 Imagine you could fly as high as the moon or even higher; God would be there.
-Imagine if you could drill a deep, deep whole right to the middle of the earth, God would be there too!
+Imagine if you could drill a deep, deep hole right to the middle of the earth, God would be there too!

 The next part David discusses is about before we were born!
 Do you think God knew you BEFORE you were born?
 The answer is yes!

 God put you together when you were as tiny as a marble and even smaller!
 He had big plans for how you would look, what you would be like; He was part of it all.

 He knew all about you when you were still inside your mother's tummy.
 Every tiny freckle, the color of your hair, even that one funny birthmark that you have that no one else has, is all the work of God.